AWSXXF/vscode-serial-terminal/README.md

 ## Future features

-- Implementing sending and receiving hexadecimal data
+- Serial port to send and display hex data

-- Implementation of logging
+- Logger for logs

-- Implementing a running script
+- Running the send script

-- Implementing configuration items
+- Add configurable items